Brandan A. Hallaq

 Mr. Hallaq obtained his Juris Doctor degree from Wayne State University Law School in May, 2016 where he graduated cum laude.
 During law school, he served as an Assistant Editor on the Wayne Law Review, where his Student Note was selected for publication, and he participated in the Transactional Law Competition where students were required to draft and negotiate a complex agreement for a large business transaction.
 He also received the Bronze and Silver Key Certificates for academic excellence, was awarded the 2016 Association of Corporate Counsel Michigan Scholarship Award for excellence in business and corporate law classes, and was named as a Dean’s Scholar for all three years of law school.

-Major Revisions to the Michigan Nonprofit Corporation Act: Why Michigan Associations Should Take Note, Michigan Real Property Review published by the Real Property Law Section State Bar of Michigan, Summer 2015.
+Major Revisions to the Michigan Nonprofit Corporation Act: Why Michigan Associations Should Take Note, Michigan Real Property Review published by the Real Property Law Section State Bar of Michigan, 42 Mich.
+Real Prop.
+Rev. 41 (2015).

 An Important Lesson for Condominium Developers: The Michigan Community Association Law Blog, December 22, 2016.